attilathedud/ChromeTempNotes/README.md

 Simply right-click anywhere on a page to bring up the context-menu and then choose the "Temp Note" entry.
 A small, draggable, box will pop up that you can record your notes in.

+### v1.0.1 Changelog
+- Fixed a bug where notes would not position correctly on short html documents.
+- Fixed a bug in pdfs where notes could not be edited.

 ![Application Main Screen 2](/promos/promo_2.png?raw=true "Application Main Screen 2")